Lethal Weapon 3 poster

 The inciting incident occurs at 12 minutes when The building explosion from the failed bomb defusal demotes Riggs and Murtaugh to patrol duty, threatening their detective careers and Murtaugh's dignified retirement..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Riggs and Murtaugh actively choose to defy their demotion and pursue the armor-piercing bullets case, fully committing to investigate Jack Travis despite being ordered to stay away., moving from reaction to action.
+This illustrates the protagonist's commitment to Riggs and Murtaugh actively choose to defy their demotion and pursue the armor-piercing bullets case, fully committing to investigate Jack Travis despite being ordered to stay away., moving from reaction to action.

 The Collapse moment at 86 minutes (73% through) represents the emotional nadir.
-Here, A young cop is killed with the armor-piercing bullets in a devastating shootout, bringing the "whiff of death" home and making the case deeply personal, especially as Murtaugh realizes the dead officer reminds him of his own mortality and impending retirement., shows the protagonist at their lowest point.
+Here, A young cop is killed with the armor-piercing bullets in a devastating shootout, bringing the "whiff of death" home and making the case deeply personal, especially as Murtaugh realizes the dead officer reminds him of his own mortality and impending retirement., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 78% of the runtime.
 The team discovers Travis's final weapons deal location and timing, and Murtaugh decides he cannot retire while this threat exists, synthesizing his desire for safety with his duty to protect, choosing one last fight., demonstrating the transformation achieved throughout the journey.